fuzzymfx/fuzzymfx.github.io/content/posts/dough.md

 ---
-title: 'Dough: A CLI Presentation Tool'
+title: 'Dough - A Rich Presentation Tool'
 date: "31-01-2024"
 description: "A rich presentation tool built in Rust that uses markdown for content generation."
 tag: "tech"